odoo/odoo/doc/reference/guidelines.rst

 Directories
 -----------
-A module is organised in a few directory :
+A module is organised in a few directories :

 - *data/* : demo and data xml
 - *models/* : models definition